Serious about music ... serious about the liberal arts

 As a student, you'll find that the College has distinguished itself among the nation's music departments with a curriculum modeled on the best features of both the music conservatory and a liberal arts school of music, offering:

-- Six full-time faculty and 22 part-time faculty who are some of the finest trained musicians and scholars.
+- Six full-time faculty and 22 part-time

 - Free music lessons for students who demonstrate a moderate facility with their instrument, thanks to the generosity of the Jack Niblack '98 Music Lessons Fund.